wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 In all cases they shall facilitate the preparation and execution of such documents on behalf of prisoners of war; in particular, they shall allow them to consult a lawyer and shall take what measures are necessary for the authentication of their signatures.

-### Section VI Relations between prisoners of war and the authorities
+### Section VI---Relations between prisoners of war and the authorities

 #### Chapter I---Complaints of prisoners of war respecting the conditions of captivity